MonashDataFluency/python-workshop-base/README.md

 ## TODO

+* Convert these TODOs to Github issues, remove them from here.

 * Clean up content to make sense in a Jupyter notebook
   - remove references to the terminal, remove chevrons `>>>`
   - make output examples real output from code cells)